 Listening to people with autism

 I generally focus on brain imaging and neuropsychology and plan to continue with that in the future.
 However, alongside these studies, I have launched Extraordinary Brains, a project aimed at direct communication with autistic people and outreach activities for both the public and other scientists and clinicians.
-Autistic people have often spent years thinking about what it means to live with autism and may therefore possess information that scientists have missed.
+Autistic people have often spent years thinking about what it means to live with autism and may therefore have a lot to contribute that scientists might have missed.

 Sex differences in the brain in autism